-Skeletal limb abnormalities can affect one part of your limb or the entire limb.
-Usually these problems are present when you are born.
-Sometimes babies are born with abnormalities in more than one limb.
+Skeletal limb abnormalities are problems in the bone structure of your arms or legs.
+They can affect a part of your limb or the entire limb.
+Usually these problems are present at birth and sometimes babies are born with abnormalities in more than one limb.

-In some cases, congenital limb abnormalities can result from the mother taking prescription drugs during pregnancy.

 Congenital limb abnormalities are rare.
+These abnormalities can happen because of a chromosome problem, or in some cases, congenital limb abnormalities can result from a mother taking prescription drugs during pregnancy.

-In the United States, approximately 1,500 babies are born with skeletal abnormalities in their arms.
-About half as many newborn babies have skeletal abnormalities in their legs (CDC).
+In the United States, approximately 1,500 babies are born with skeletal abnormalities in their arms and about half as many newborns have skeletal abnormalities in their legs, according to the

-- one leg or arm that is shorter than the other
+- one leg or arm that is shorter than the

-- legs or arms that are not in proportion with the rest of your body
+- legs or arms that aren’t in proportion

 In the case of acquired limb abnormalities, you might not have any external symptoms.
 Some common signs of an acquired limb abnormality are:

 - one leg appears to be shorter than the